rkuo2000/NPCpy/README.md

+## Inference Capabilities
-`npcpy` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
-In addition, we provide simple interfaces for direct operation of `diffusers` models and are developing simple systems for creating fine-tuning loops that operate on regular cadences. `npcpy` provides pioneering methods in the construction and updating of knowledge graphs as well as in the development and testing of complex mixture of agent scenarios.
-The agentic modes provided as part of `npcpy` that are described above provide templates for users to modify in order to create own specialized loops that fit their own workflow best. `npcpy` is meant to be a framework that speeds of and simplifies the development of NLP-based applications and provides researchers with methods to easily explore and test across dozens of models and providers and personas and other hyperparameters.
+- `npcpy` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.

+- In addition, we provide simple interfaces for direct operation of `diffusers` models and are developing simple systems for creating fine-tuning loops that operate on regular cadences.

+- `npcpy` provides pioneering methods in the construction and updating of knowledge graphs as well as in the development and testing of complex mixture of agent scenarios.

+## Enabling Innovation
+- The agentic interfaces provided as part of `npcpy` that are described above provide templates for developers to modify in order to create their own specialized loops that fit their own workflow best.
+- `npcpy` is meant to be a framework that speeds up and simplifies the development of NLP-based or Agent-based applications and provides researchers with methods to easily explore and test across dozens of models and providers and personas and other hyperparameters, incorporating an array of data sources and common tools.
+- The `npcpy` agent data layer makes it easy to set up teams and serve them so you can focus more on the agent personas and less on the nitty gritty of inference.

+## Specs

-In `npcpy`, all agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure it can function reliably even at the edge of computing.
+In `npcpy`, all agentic capabilities are developed and tested using small local models (like `llama3.2`, `gemma3`) to ensure it can function reliably at the edge of computing.